 For the last four or five years I have given a number of presentations on improving the performance of web applications, sometimes specifically focusing on DNN other times taking more broadly on ASP.NET.
-However, the most popular of all presentations that I have given on Web Application performance was a session that took a broad look at application performance not only from a server side but also a client side application.
+However, the most popular of all presentations that I have given on Web Application performance was a session that took a broad look at application performance not only from a server-side but also from a client-side application.
 This talk was actually tailored to users that came from many application development backgrounds.
-In this blog series I will share the information that was contained in that talk as well as a few more items of consideration that I have learned along the way.
+In this blog series, I will share the information that was contained in that talk as well as a few more items of consideration that I have learned along the way.

-In this series I will focus on providing a helpful diagnostic process, and the associated tools of the trade to help make each step of the process easier.
-The following will show what is planned to be included in each of thses posts.
+In this series, I will focus on providing a helpful diagnostic process, and the associated tools of the trade to help make each step of the process easier.
+The following will show what is planned to be included in each of these posts.
 As articles are added to the series, I will change these items to links for ease of use.

 - Metrics!
 What Really Matters to You? - How to get started with performance optimizations.

 - Users & Environment - Factor out problems before we start!